 Lowest Common Denominator and Long Lifecycle Products

 One reason why we seasoned engineers cling to our drawings is that you can go anywhere with a drawing; you can derive all the information that you need from a drawing.
-Traditional drawings are a lowest common denominator, universally accessible, so we continue to hang onto them.
+Traditional drawings are the lowest common denominator, universally accessible, so we continue to hang onto them.
 This is particularly true for drawings used to design, develop and equip products with long life cycles: aircraft, factory machinery, heavy equipment, and the like.

-Take aircraft as an example…
+Take the aircraft as an example…

 The Engineering Documentation Quandary